WojciechLisCode/candles-agora-backend/README.md

 <p>The Signup page allows users to create a new account.
 After doing so, the user is automatically logged in. </p>

+## <p align="center"> Implemented improvements: </p>

+1. ### Candles table improvements:

+<p>Initial candles table was updated.
+Description type was changed from String to Text to avoid the characters limit.
+Atribute of brand id was added to allow later expansion with more brands of candles. </p>

 ## <p align="center"> To be implented: </p>

 1. ### More visible links: